SEN Support in Mainstream Schools

 - Bake a successful transition into adulthood, whether into employment, further or higher education or training

-The duties on schools to make SEN provision
+The legal duties on schools to make SEN provision

 - Use their Best Endeavours to make sure that a child with SEN gets the support they need – this means doing everything they can to meet children and young people’s SEN